Definition of innovative medicine

 The candidate list of innovative medicines in the Hong Kong setting was generated from horizon scanning conducted up to 31 December 2024.
 Only those medicines with Phase III trial evidence were considered eligible for inclusion and were subsequently included in this analysis.

 The cost-effectiveness frontier included conventional therapy and novel JAKi.
 This indicates that these strategies were non-dominated options in the incremental cost-effectiveness analysis.
-Compared with conventional therapy, novel JAKi had an ICER of HK$517,289 per QALY.
-This was above one times GDP per capita (HK$421,990 per QALY), but below three times GDP per capita in Hong Kong (HK$1,265,970 per QALY).
+However, compared with conventional therapy, none of the novel strategies was cost-effective at three times GDP per capita in Hong Kong (HK$1,265,970 per QALY).

 Note:

 The cost-effectiveness acceptability curves summarise uncertainty in cost-effectiveness across different WTP thresholds.
-At the threshold of three times GDP per capita in Hong Kong (HK$1,265,970 per QALY), novel JAKi, novel IL-23, novel S1P, and novel TNF-alpha had roughly 57.7%, 0.13%, 0.13% and 0.03% probabilities of being the most cost-effective option, respectively.
+At the threshold of three times GDP per capita in Hong Kong (HK$1,265,970 per QALY), conventional therapy had the highest probability of being cost-effective at 73.9%, followed by the novel JAKi strategy at approximately 26.1%, while the probabilities for other novel strategies were below 1%.

 Note: